wendyverdonk93/docs/content/faq/finance/paying-out-funds-from-your-multisafepay-control.md

 On some bank holidays, banks don't process outgoing payments.
 For example, see the [Deutsche Bank schedule for the Netherlands](https://www.deutschebank.nl/nl/content/producten_en_services_services_international_holidays_2017.html).

-**Automatic:** Assuming default settings, if you schedule a payout on Monday, the payout batch includes all payments up to 23:59 hours on the Monday night.
+**Automatic:** Assuming default settings, if you schedule a payout on Monday, the payout batch includes all payments up to 23.59 hours on the Monday night.
 The payout batch is sent to MultiSafepay's bank on Tuesday morning.
-Our bank processes the batch and transfers the pay out to your business bank account.
+Our bank processes the batch and transfers the payout to your business bank account.
 You should receive the payout on Tuesday afternoon.

 **Manual:** The status of the pay out is **Reserved** for 24 hours before it is added to our bank’s payout batch in the morning.
 Then, the payout is transferred to your business bank account.
 Manual payouts usually take longer to process than automatic ones.

 ## Negative MultiSafepay Control balance
 If the balance on your MultiSafepay Control is negative (e.g. due to refunds, chargebacks, or fees), payouts are paused until sufficient funds are available.
-Always set a "reserved balance" in your payout settings to prevent payout and/or refund delays.
+Always set a reserved balance in your payout settings to prevent payout and/or refund delays.